k4kpk/k4kpk.github.io/sota-guides/Grassy Mountain (W4G_HC-007).md

 # means: AT&T was marginal in 2017, Verizon failed (year not documented), APRS worked in 2016.
 sms: Y
 ---
-Grassy Mtn - Drive to Trailhead & Trail Guide
+Grassy Mtn - Drive to Trailhead & Trail Guide - 8 points
 --------------------------------------------------------
 #### Drive Guide - Grassy Mtn From Atlanta